Las Vegas Desert Dogs

-The Las Vegas Desert Dogs are a box lacrosse team in the National Lacrosse League.
-The team plays at Michelob Ultra Arena in Paradise, Nevada.
+The Las Vegas Desert Dogs are an American professional box lacrosse team based in the Las Vegas metropolitan area that competes in the National Lacrosse League (NLL).
+The team plays its home games at Lee's Family Forum.
 The team began play in the 2023 NLL season.

 History

 On June 21, 2021, the NLL awarded an expansion franchise to the city of Las Vegas and co-owners Joseph Tsai, Wayne Gretzky, Steve Nash and Dustin Johnson.
 The team began play in the 2022–2023 season beginning in winter 2022 at Michelob Ultra Arena.
 Tsai is the owner of the San Diego Seals and has received special permission from the NLL to own multiple teams.

-Shawn Williams, one of the most accomplished players in NLL history, has been selected to lead the Las Vegas Desert Dogs as the franchise’s first General Manager and Head Coach.
+Shawn Williams, one of the most accomplished players in NLL history, has been selected to lead the Las Vegas Desert Dogs as the franchise’s first general manager and head coach.